Eliyahu Bet-Zuri: Biography

 He and Hakim were both sentenced to death.
-They were hanged in Cairo on 22 March 1945, singing Hatikvah, the song which would become the Israeli anthem, from the gallows.
+They were hanged in Cairo on March 22, 1945, singing Hatikvah, the song which would become the Israeli anthem, from the gallows.

-Twenty-seven years later, Yitzhak Shamir, who had as their Lehi commander despatched them on their mission, lobbied Yitzhak Rabin's Labour Government to obtain their bodies as part of an exchange of prisoners between Egypt and Israel after the Yom Kippur War.
-On 25 June 1975, Egypt duly gave their remains to Israel in exchange for 20-25 Arab prisoners of war held in Israel.
+Twenty-seven years later, Yitzhak Shamir, who, as their Lehi commander, had dispatched them on their mission, lobbied Yitzhak Rabin's Labour Government to obtain their bodies as part of an exchange of prisoners between Egypt and Israel after the Yom Kippur War.
+On June 25, 1975, Egypt duly gave their remains to Israel in exchange for 20-25 Arab prisoners of war held in Israel.
 They were interred on Mount Herzl with full military honours.
 The Ministry of Education supplied all Israeli schools with brochures explaining their acts and motives.